 2. Fill your kitchen with the smell of fresh baking

 The scent of baking fresh from the oven can truly transform a home, enveloping you in a feeling of warmth and security.
 This is true for any season, but there’s something about the scents of Autumn that bring an extra injection of comfort- baking apples, spiced cinnamon, oozing toffee and warming ginger- all of these have the ability to transport us to a land of log fires and fleece blankets.

-Check back to our Journal over the coming weeks for a Toffee Apple Ginger Loaf recipe that will satisfy any Autumnal cravings.
+Check out this Toffee Apple Ginger Loaf recipe from our Journal that will satisfy any Autumnal cravings!